jeffknupp/blog/content/2012-12-10-linkrdr-rises-from-the-ashes.md

     1. No offline reading
     1. Impossible to tell why a specific story is presented to you
     1. No history of viewed pages (impossible to find article you read a month ago)
-    1. Something as simple as changing phone orientation causes page redownload (really annoying)
+    1. Something as simple as changing phone orientation causes page re-download (really annoying)

 **Pocket**